Let the fishing guide, guide…

 And you state that there is not a cloud in the sky and you don’t believe

 And your guide does not mind heading in early.
 And you won’t be the first guest to pretend he is GOD…and can predict the future, the weather, the landing rate, the…

 There are plenty of stories about fishing guides being assholes, but this article is not about that.
-This is about getting the best result form your day, when you hire a fishing guide.
-It si not cheap, so get the biggest bang for your buck.
+This is about getting the best result from your day, when you hire a fishing guide.
+It is not cheap, so get the biggest bang for your buck.

 Open lines of communication is the quickest route to success, to learning, to using the net bunch, to laughter, to enjoyment for all parties involved.
 That is my suggestion.
 Communicate often.
 Let the fishing guide, guide.

 So keep this in mind the next time you hire a fishing guide.
 Start out the day asking questions and illuminating your fishing guide on your goals and expectations.
 He in turn will answer any of your questions and outline a schedule for the day trying to check off as many of the boxes on your list.